All 7 Pennsylvania chocolate factory explosion victims found

 “Please understand that this is a devastating loss, but we are truly grateful to bring closure to the families involved in the upcoming days,” Kaag said.

-Earlier Kaag confirmed to the Associated Press that the fifth body was found Sunday morning by first responders and confirmed dead by the Berks County Coroner’s Office.
-The coroner was unable to confirm the identity of that person, Kaag said.
+Earlier, Kaag confirmed to The Associated Press that the fifth body was found Sunday morning by first responders.

 Rescue crews had been using heat imaging equipment and dogs to search for possible survivors after the blast destroyed one building and damaged a neighboring building.
 Crews were using heavy equipment to methodically and carefully pull debris from the site, Holben said.